roach-php/core/README.md

 **IMPORTANT: While this package should be stable, it is currently in a pre-release stage.
-It has been published to packagist, but there is currently to tagged release available.
-If you want to play around with the package, it’s best to depend on a specific commit insead of dev-main directly.**
+It has been published to packagist, but there is currently no tagged release available.
+If you want to play around with the package, it’s best to depend on a specific commit instead of dev-main directly.**

 <h1 align="center">
     🐴 Roach